Skip to content ↓

 This term, our Science topics consist of the following:

 Within this topic, children will focus on grouping and classifying living things according to their shared characteristics.
-They will learn about the taxonomist role and will model this by sorting and organising data in a variety of ways, including Carol diagrams, Venn diagrams, pictograms and classification keys.
-During their visit to the Roald Dahl Museum, children will further discuss the characteristics of insects and explore the invertebrate collections.
+They will learn about the characteristics of the five vertebrate groups.
+They will find out about the taxonomist's role and will model this by sorting and organising data in a variety of ways, including Carol diagrams, Venn diagrams, pictograms and classification keys.